27o1/27o1/README.md

 •I make nonsense most of the time, may act funny and idiotic but I'm not stupid.

 •My sexuality doesn't matter.
-(I don't online date)
+(I don't online date) I flirth with everyone.
+(If I flirth A LOT with you I like your company)

 •Fandoms: FNF, Pico's School